microsoft/PSRule/docs/commands/PSRule/en-US/Get-PSRule.md

 ### -Tag

 Only get rules with the specified tags set.
 If this parameter is not specified all rules in search paths will be returned.

 When more than one tag is used, all tags must match.
 Tags are not case sensitive.
 A tag value of `*` may be used to filter rules to any rule with the tag set, regardless of tag value.

+An array of tag values can be used to match a rule with either value. i.e. `severity = important, critical` matches rules with a category of either `important` or `critical`.

 ```yaml
 Type: Hashtable